 How to know what types of recycling to put out each week

 We recommend you download the Antenno app and load your address as a favourite place to receive reminders straight to your phone each week on which recyclables to put out.
+The reminders are sent out on Monday morning.

 What you can (and can't) put in your recycling crates